 As soon as you know that you’re going to move, begin to pack.
 It’s that simple!
 Find a FlatRate mover, and get started.
 Everything that has been in storage areas can be gone through and packed.
 Anything that you have not used in several months (excluding keepsakes and seasonal clothing) should be donated or sold.
 A rummage sale is a great way to raise extra money for a move and get rid of things you no longer want or need.

 After you have gone through all of your stored possessions and packed them, move to your closets.
 Again, anything you have not used in a long time should be donated, sold, or thrown out.
 Children outgrow clothing quickly, now is a good time to get rid of clothing that will not fit or cannot be passed down.
 Pack clothing in vacuum seal bags if possible.
 This compresses them and keeps clothing safe in case they are dropped during moving.
 If your move is not far in the future, pack everything except for enough outfits to last until the move.
 At the same time you pack clothing, you can pack bedding.
 Use the same type of vacuum seal bags for blankets and comforters.
 This advice applies to both moving and storage.

-The last items to pack are things you use everyday.
-These things can be placed into an essentials box.
-Each member of the family should have their own box with the things they will need right away.
+The last items to pack are things you use every day.
+These things can be placed into an essential box.
+Each member of the family should have a box with the things they will need right away.
 Favorite clothing, medication, children’s lovies, extra underwear, and anything else they (or you) consider essential.
 A box should also be packed with essential items for the whole family: toiletries, take-out menus, cell phone chargers, and a first aid kit.